If you’re someone who’s struggling to increase your website’s search traffic, you first need to find and fix duplicate content issues on your website.

 - Above all, as already discussed Google is smart enough to know the original source of the content, so it obviously gives higher rankings to the original source, not those websites that are copying others content.
 It’s as simple as that.

-How to Find Duplicate Content On Your Website?
+How to Find Similar Content On Your Website?

-Again, finding duplicate content can be done in 2 ways.
+Again, finding such content can be done in 2 ways.

-- One is: finding duplicate content within your own website (which happens mostly due to technical mishaps)
+- One is: finding identical content within your own website (which happens mostly due to technical mishaps)

-- Other is: finding duplicate content outside your website.
+- Other is: finding duplicate or copied content outside your website.

-Let’s talk about how you can find duplicate content both in such cases.
+Let’s talk about how you can find such content both in such cases.

-Apart from those technical issues, here are a few more ways to deal with duplicate content within your website.
+Apart from those technical issues, here are a few more ways to deal with spam content within your website.

 Crawl your website for duplicate titles and meta descriptions